Vegetarian Journal's Guide to Natural Foods Restaurants in the U.S. and Canada

 2425 18th St. NW, Washington, DC 20009

-Vegetarian/Middle Eastern.
-Located in the heart of Adams Morgan, Amsterdam Falafelshop offers hot and delicious falafels almost any hour of the day or night.
+Vegetarian/Middle Eastern/fast food.
+Amsterdam Falafelshop offers hot and delicious falafels almost any hour of the day or night.
 The falafels come in whole wheat or white pitas and you get to top them yourself.
 Garnishes include an array of sauces, salads, and pickles.
 You also don't want to miss their twice-cooked Dutch-style fries.
 Amsterdam Falafelshop promotes sustainable living by using wax paper sleeves instead of spoons, forks, or plates.
-Enjoy your falafels on their patio in warm weather.
-Cash only.
+The location on 18th Street is in the heart of Adams Morgan and features patio dining in warm weather.

 815 Connecticut Ave., NW, Washington, DC 20006-4008